← Back to Hub Next: Module 03 →

 In the aftermath of the Gulf War (1991), Chinese military strategists witnessed what they would later call their "Sputnik Moment" — the devastating demonstration of American precision-guided munitions, satellite reconnaissance, and network-centric warfare.

 This catalyzed a fundamental rethinking of China's development strategy.
-Jiang Zemin articulated a doctrine that would define China's digital transformation: the dialectic of development through connectivity balanced with security through control.
+Jiang Zemin articulated a doctrine that tied industrial modernization, information control, and state capacity together.
+The formula that would define China's digital transformation was the dialectic of development through connectivity balanced with security through control, with informatization serving both economic upgrading and political resilience.

-"Persist in using informatization to drive industrialization, and persist in using industrialization to promote informatization."
+"Persist in using informatization to drive industrialization, and using industrialization to promote informatization."

 — Jiang Zemin, 16th Party Congress, 2002